ChickenProp/ds-debug/README.md

     length
     json

-where `length` is an integer up to 19 decimal digits long, and `json` is a JSON string encoding a dict.
+where `length` is an integer up to 19 decimal digits long, and `json` is a JSON string of `length` bytes, encoding a dict.
 The dict should have keys `name` and `val`, and other keys are ignored.

 The client simply connects to this, sends one packet of data for each `name=val` pair it was passed.
 Clients for other languages would be easy to write.